Begum Badar un nissa Akhtar: Biography

 In Cuttack, Begum Badar proved to be of a great help to her husband, they both started to work for the upliftment of the Muslim society.
 She helped Sayeed establish the Muslim Seminary at Cuttack.
-After Sayeed's untimely death in 1922, Begum Badar un nissa was debarred from the family property and title as per the Shariat, nevertheless she did not let this or her widowhood come on her way in carrying forward her husband's legacy.
+After Sayeed's untimely death in 1922, Begum Badar un nissa was debarred from the family property and title as per the Mahroom-ul-Mariaz tradition of the Shariat, nevertheless she did not let this or her widowhood come on her way in carrying forward her husband's legacy.

 In the early 1900s the idea of female education was still new in Odisha.
 Muslim girls were not allowed to attend schools or attain formal education outside their homes.
 Badar un nissa made her mind to educate the young girls who were shackled by the patriarchal and orthodox norms.
 Begum arranged for their education and took charge of it.
 She even arranged two purdaah-numa horse carriages for the female students and got them admitted to Ravenshaw girls high school, where she herself took up a job as a teacher.
 Badar un nissa faced resistance from the Muslim society for her actions, but against every odd, she continued to educate young girls in Cuttack.
 She used to go door-to-door to Muslim households and explain the importance of female education.

-She personally took the responsibility of educating young girls at school and also of bringing them to school safely in purdah and dropping them back home.
+She personally took the responsibility of educating young girls at school; of bringing them to school safely in purdah and dropping them back home.

 In her later life, she worked to abolish the discrimination and unfair treatment based on creed and gender.
 She even took the charge of spreading education among the downtrodden communities in Cuttack.
-She is regarded as one among the first Muslim women teachers of modern British Odisha.
-The Begum Badar un nissa assembly hall inside the Muslim Seminary at Cuttack is named after her.
+She is regarded as the first Muslim woman teacher of modern British Odisha.
+The Begum Badar un nissa assembly hall inside the Sayeed Seminary at Cuttack is named after her.